finalverse/libra2-core/libra2-move/framework/libra2-framework/tests/compiler-v2-doc/transaction_fee.md

 <td>1</td>
 <td>Given the blockchain is in an operating state, it guarantees that the Libra2 framework signer may burn Aptos coins.</td>
 <td>Critical</td>
-<td>The AptosCoinCapabilities structure is defined in this module and it stores burn capability to burn the gas fees.</td>
+<td>The Libra2CoinCapabilities structure is defined in this module and it stores burn capability to burn the gas fees.</td>
 <td>Formally Verified via <a href="#high-level-req-1">module</a>.</td>
 </tr>